studiokrause/obs-load-comments/README.md

 It will:
 - add button "copy" to every comment
-- add listener, which will copy the content of the comment (beware: it will overwrite your clipboard content!)
+- add listener, which will copy the content of the comment when clicking blue "copy" button (beware: it will overwrite your clipboard content!)

 You can check it by clicking on blue "copy" button and pasting the content of your clipboard into notepad.